likicv/usysml-test-cases/test_cases.md

 *PartUsage* is a usage element that represent usage of a part definition.
 See [Test Case 01-003](#test-case-01-003-partusage-element) ).

-There are other definition elements.
-For example, the keywords `attribute def` and `attribute` define *AttributeDefintion* and *AttributeUsage* elements.

 In the textual notation example given above, the following elements are *PartDefinition*:
 * `part def Vehicle;` -- 'Vehicle' is *PartDefinition* without the body